janwilmake/dcpu-infinite-serverless-cpu-time-demo/README.md

 2. **Durable Object (`DurableCPUProcessor`)**:

-   - Performs CPU-intensive calculations (finding prime numbers, calculating Fibonacci numbers)
+   - Performs CPU-intensive calculations (finding prime numbers)
    - Maintains state in memory, continuously growing the data structures
    - Yields control periodically using `await new Promise(resolve => setTimeout(resolve, 0))` to allow handling of incoming ping requests
    - Responds to ping requests with its current state